dfelinto/blender-manual/animation/techs/material.rst

 (define a first :guilabel:`OfsZ` Fcurve, and use the copy/paste buttons to exactly copy it to the second texture channel's curve).
-Here again, you can either have two different values for start and end, or the same if you want a cyclic animation…
+Here again, you can either have two different values for start and end, or the same if you want a cyclic animation...

 Usually, you will create a slow, linear variation of the Z offset (i.e. a straight curve with low gradient), e.g.